deepakkaushik72/PAA_III_Module_17_-Marketing_campaign/README.md

 #### Link to Data: https://github.com/deepakkaushik72/PAA_III_Module_17_-Marketing_campaign/blob/main/bank-additional-full.csv

 #### 1. BUSINESS PROBLEM / OBJECTIVE:
+> - Help the bank to target potential customers more effectively and improve their customer target effectiveness (Conversion Rate) and optimize the Return on Marketing Investment (ROMI).
+Have a Targeted marketing campaign than mass targeting.
+Precise trade off decision on **"Revenue Maximization and Conversion Rate (Precision- Recall Tradeoff)"**
 > - The business goal is to find a model that can predict in advance whether a customer will subscribe to a term deposit based on their demographic, history and social and economic attributes (21 Numerical and Categorical variables in Dataset)
-> - Help the bank to target potential customers more effectively and improve their customer target effectiveness (Conversion Rate) and optimize the Return on Marketing Investment (ROMI).
-How do we make the trade off decision on **"Revenue Maximization and Conversion Rate (Precision- Recall Tradeoff)"**
 > - Better Management of available resources (human effort, phone calls and time)
 > - Over **80% Accuracy and with 70% Recall of the positive class** (converted customers to subscription)
 #### 2. APPROACH